 While the PIC algorithm we use is naturally staggered in time for both particles and fields, the implementation in the original \psc{} broke up all but one step into two half steps so that the timestep would start with all quantities known at time $t^n$, and advance them all to time $t^{n+1}$, as shown in Fig.~\ref{fig:psc_old}.

 Communication occurs at 5 different points during the timestep as indicated, separated by computational kernels on either field or particles.
 Communication is implemented using non-blocking MPI send and receive calls; the time while messages are in flight is used to exchange field boundary data and particles between local patches that do not require inter-process communication.
 However, these communications still introduce synchronization points.
 A given process will not be able to, e.g., update the fields until current density data has been received from neighboring processes.
 Neighboring processes won't be able to send these data until they finished pushing their local particles.
 The consequence is that it is not enough to just balance the total computational work, which includes both particle and field work.
-It is rather necessary to balance both particle work and field work individually between all processors.
-However, this is impossible unless the number of particles per patch is constant, in which case load balancing is trivial, anyway.
+Rather, it is necessary to balance both particle work and field work individually between all processors.
+However, this is in general not possible.

-In practice, experiments showed that for typical cases, using our approach to load balancing still worked quite well because performance is dominated by particle work, with field work being comparatively fast, so that imbalance in the field work does not cause a great loss in performance.
+In practice experiments showed that, for typical cases, using our approach to load balancing still worked quite well because performance is dominated by particle work, with field work being comparatively fast, so that imbalance in the field work does not cause a great loss in performance.